elotroalex/chiens/_texts/translation.md

 - {:.sp} Third Voice of Temptation.

 - {:.pr.i} ...
 A king.
 What an adventure.
-And it's true that something in you could never be subjected: a rage, a desire, a sadness, an impatience, a contempt; in a nutshell, a violence ...
+And it's true that something in you could never be subdued: a rage, a desire, a sadness, an impatience, a contempt; in a nutshell, a violence ...
 And here your veins carry gold, not mud; pride, not servitude.
 King, you were once king ...

 - {:.sp} Toussaint.